OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/idea_of_testing/screencast/script.md

 ## This works for any project

-- I am paraphrasing a quote I have read before but could not find anymore.
+- I am paraphrasing a quote I have read before but could not find any more.
 Take it out if you don't like that.

 - If you cannot break your project into steps for which you know what they should do,